Welcome to Concordia College

 - The length of the academic term in weeks.

-- Level of English Proficiency: At the start of each academic semester, each new student whose first language is not English will take the Michigan Test given by the ICESL department which will determine English placement, in consultation with the English Department.
-We accept the TOEFL, The International English Advanced Placement Examination (APIEL), or The International English Testing System (IELTS)
+- Level of English Proficiency: At the start of each academic semester, each new student whose first language is not English will take the Michigan Test to determine English placement, in consultation with the English Department.
+We accept the TOEFL, The International English Advanced Placement Examination (APIEL), or The International English Testing System (IELTS).
+If you do not have the required TOEFL/IELTS scores, Concordia can provide assistance to help you get to the level needed.

 |Required GPA:||3.0 (out of 4.0)|